TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/docs/week2/pole-electronic/index.md

 int16_t ax, ay, az;
 mpu.getAcceleration(&ax, &ay, &az);
 ```
-We then need to send this fetched data to the slave (microcontroller in the Control Station):
+We then need to send this fetched data to the slave (microcontroller in the Control Station) through the I2C bus:

 ```
   Wire.beginTransmission(slave_address);